NVIDIA/cuda-quantum/Developing.md

 the `main` branch.
 After following the instruction for [setting up your development environment](./Dev_Setup.md) and [building CUDA Quantum from source](Building.md), you should be able to confirm that you can run the tests and examples using your local build.
-If you edit the file [CircuitSimulator.h](./runtime/nvqir/CircuitSimulator.h) to add a print statement
+If you edit [this file](./runtime/nvqir/CircuitSimulator.h) to add a print statement

 ```c++
 std::cout << "Custom registration of " << #NAME << "\n" << std::endl;